thonguyen14/Mun/upgrade/upgrade_560700.md

- DO NOT UPGRADE BEFORE CHAIN REACHES THE BLOCK 560700 , Option choose Manual or AUTOMATIC
+ DO NOT UPGRADE BEFORE CHAIN REACHES THE BLOCK 560700 , Option Manual or AUTOMATIC
 # Manual
 ```
 sudo systemctl stop mund